Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 ### Initialization

 Like all other calls, `instance()` has been removed.
-Configuration is handled differently between the legacy iOS and new iOS SDK.
+Configuration is handled differently between the maintenance iOS and new iOS SDK.
 The new iOS SDKs use the Configuration object to set the configuration.
 See [Configuration](#configuration).

 === "Amplitude-iOS"